 Of course the magic machine designed to let Brits through faster wasn't working (the hours were posted).
 Couldn't see why it was only open a few hours a day.
 If they needed a body to redirect those that the machine misdirected they could have taken that lady off her high chair.

 Compared to Miami, LHR is a breeze.................

 Flew CDG-MIA on 26th, immigration hall full in MIA but all desks manned, was through in approx 15 minutes, no problem.
 Did not arrive at LHR on this trip but did depart from T5 to CDG, arrived into MAN from JFK and no problem at all at immigration, straight through, only had hand luggage and was in the hotel less than 30 minutes after landing.

-Location: In the past, or Jersey, or somewhere on the US East Coast.
+Location: In the past, or on Jersey, or somewhere in the US.

 My last two trips through IAD, we spent about 10 minutes at the Border, and sadly had to wait a minute for baggage.
 My last two trips through LHR, we spent about 10 minutes at the Border, and had to wait about 15 minutes for baggage.

 At IAD they seem to have done a bit of rescheduling of International arrivals, so that the 10 Border Agents on duty at their 50 desks can actually manage the through-put.
 At LHR we were apparently lucky, at 06** in the morning.
 The e-passport gates were operating [yes, all of them], and we were amongst the first to get off the aircraft.

 I have no doubt that other airports, or at different times, will generate completely different 'statistics'.
 And that's the problem: snapshots of when it all goes Pete-Tong make great Daily Mail headlines, but what is the reality?
 I suspect that the arrival of a bunch of long-haul flights within 30 minutes of each other would test the processing capacity of any Border, anywhere.